-In LeSS each team has a dedicated full-time Scrum Master that helps its members to have a whole-product focus.
-Additionally, the Product Owner is responsible for prioritizing and clarifying items in the backlog for the entire product.
-The Development team, that incorporates from 2 to 8 teams, is a cross-functional and self-organized building block with a shared work product.
+In LeSS, each team has a dedicated full-time Scrum Master that helps its members maintain a whole-product focus.
+The Product Owner is responsible for prioritizing and clarifying items in the backlog.
+At the same time, the Development team, which incorporates from 2 to 8 teams, is a cross-functional and self-organized building block with a shared work product.

-As most Agile frameworks, LeSS implies that all teams will participate in events like Sprint Planning One & Two, Product Backlog Refinement (PBR), Daily Scrum, Sprint Review, Retrospective and Overall Retrospective.
+As with most Agile frameworks, LeSS implies that all teams will participate in events like Sprint Planning One & Two, Product Backlog Refinement (PBR), Daily Scrum, Sprint Review, Retrospective, and Overall Retrospective.
 Each team will have a sprint backlog that derives from a single Product Backlog.

-- Development teams – 2 to 8 teams for each area, not more than 3 areas
+- Development teams: 2 to 8 for each area, no more than 3 areas

-- Product Backlog – a general overview of all the work that needs to be done
+- Product Backlog: a general overview of all the work that needs to be completed

-- Area Backlog – a view into the PB based on the requirement area, where items are split, clarified and prioritized independently.
+- Area Backlog: a view into the Product Backlog based on the requirement area, where items are split, clarified and prioritized independently

-- Scales Scrum patterns up to the large using small batches to deliver benefit realization to the business every sprint
+- Scales up Scrum patterns using small batches to deliver benefit realization to the business every sprint

 - Structures teams around features

-- Supports across multiple teams working on a product
+- Supports multiple teams working on a product

 - Emphasizes customer collaboration over contract negotiation

-- Focuses more on collaboration and learning across teams
+- Focuses on collaboration and learning across teams

-Nexus: A Process Scaling Agile Framework for Multiple Scrum Teams
+Nexus: A Process for Scaling Agile Framework for Multiple Scrum Teams

-The Nexus framework means that up to 80 people are divided into three to nine Scrum teams working on a single Product Backlog.
+The Nexus framework divides up to 80 people into 3 to 9 Scrum teams working on a single Product Backlog.

 In terms of the organization process, Nexus differs from other previously mentioned frameworks.

-- Nexus Integration Team that consists of the Product Owner, a Scrum Master and Nexus Integration Team Members with the main responsibility to coordinate & supervise the application of Nexus and the operation of Scrum.
+- The Nexus Integration Team consists of the Product Owner, a Scrum Master, and Nexus Integration Team Members

 - Three to Nine Scrum Teams

-So, how does the workflow look like in Nexus?
+So, what does the workflow look like in Nexus?

-- Refinement of the Product Backlog – identification of dependencies in the Product Backlog to minimize or remove them.
+- Refinement of the Product Backlog: the identification and minimization/removal of dependencies in the Product Backlog

-- Nexus Sprint Planning – review of the Product Backlog by representatives from each Scrum Team.
+- Nexus Sprint Planning: a review of the Product Backlog by representatives from each Scrum Team

-- Development Work – integration of all work into a common environment, so that it could be tested.
+- Development Work: the integration of all work into a shared environment for testing

-- Nexus Sprint Review – a meeting at the end of the Sprint to provide feedback on the Integrated Increment that was built over the sprint.
+- Nexus Sprint Review: a meeting at the end of the Sprint to provide feedback on the Integrated Increment built over the sprint

-- Nexus Sprint Retrospective – a meeting of appropriate representatives from each Scrum Team to identify shared challenges.
-Nexus Sprint Retrospective is followed by Individual Sprint Retrospectives.
+- Nexus Sprint Retrospective: a meeting of representatives from each Scrum Team to identify shared challenges.
+The Nexus Sprint Retrospective is followed by Individual Sprint Retrospectives

-- Refinement of the Product Backlog – a forecast of which team will deliver which Product Backlog items and identification of dependencies across those teams.
+- Refinement of the Product Backlog: a forecast of which team will deliver Product Backlog items and identify dependencies across those teams

-- Nexus Sprint Goal – an objective set for the Sprint.
+- Nexus Sprint Goal: an objective for the Sprint

-- Nexus Sprint Retrospective – a meeting to inspect the previous Sprint to create a plan of improvements for the next one, this way ensuring continuous improvement.
+- Nexus Sprint Retrospective: a meeting to inspect the previous Sprint and plan improvements for the next one, ensuring continuous improvement

-- Integrated Increment – the sum of all integrated work completed by a Nexus that is inspected at the Nexus Sprint Review.
+- Integrated Increment: the sum of all integrated work completed by a Nexus, inspected at the Nexus Sprint Review

 - High level of productivity